OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 be seen as an equivalent of running `gdal_translate -of VRT -b num1 ... -b numN`.

 The effect of the a_srs option is to assign the coordinate reference system of the source in the same way as (:ref:`gdal_translate`), it may be missing, or incorrect.
+The value provided for 'a_srs' may be be a string or a file containing a srs definition.

 The options may be chained together separated by '&'.
+(Beware the need for quoting to protect the ampersand).

 ::

-    vrt://my.tif?a_srs=OGC:CRS84&bands=2,1
+    "vrt://my.tif?a_srs=OGC:CRS84&bands=2,1"